knowdigital/govuk-design-history/app/posts/2021-02-05-Smart-answers-guidance-v1.md

       img: { src: "5.png" }
     }, {
       text: "Check funding - find a school",
+      caption: "We need to know the school they are at to see if they are eligible for DfE funding.
+This is a bit trickier than that as we need to know if the provider has places as well, but for this prototype we are just seeing if this pattern is something that works for users",
       img: { src: "6.png" }
     }, {
       text: "Choose school",